Vorlesungsverzeichnis

 Termin:

-Inhalt: English version below ↓ Bereiten Sie sich auf eine Bachelor-Arbeit vor oder arbeiten Sie bereits daran?
+Inhalt: Bereiten Sie sich auf eine Bachelor- oder Master-Arbeit vor oder arbeiten Sie bereits daran?
 Würden Sie sich gerne mit Gleichgesinnten zusammenschließen, die ebenfalls an einem solchen Projekt arbeiten?
 Wünschen Sie sich einen Raum, in dem Sie die Höhen und Tiefen, die mit einem längeren Schreibprojekt einhergehen, frei diskutieren können?
 Wenn Sie Interesse daran haben, konstruktives Feedback zu erhalten und zu geben, dann ist möglicherweise eine der vom Schreibzentrum / Writing Center organisierten Schreibgruppen genau das Richtige für Sie.
-In dieser Veranstaltung erfahren Sie, wie Schreibgruppen funktionieren und wie Sie diese für Ihr eigenes Schreibprojekt selbst organisieren.
-Finden Sie Gleichgesinnte, entwickeln Sie einen Plan und schaffen Sie einen Raum für sich, um Ihre Arbeit erfolgreich abzuschließen.
-Are you working on a bachelor thesis, or are you about to get started on one?
-Would you be interested in joining a small group of dedicated writers also working on this kind project?
-Are you looking for a space in which you can discuss the ups and downs of completing a challenging writing project in an informal and supportive setting?
-If you are interested in receiving and providing constructive feedback, you may want to consider signing up for one of the writing groups organized by Leuphana’s Schreibzentrum / Writing Center.
-During this event, we will discuss your options for writing groups and provide you with the tools you need.
-Find members for a group, develop a game plan, and create the space for you and your peers that allows you to succeed.
+Die Schreibgruppen arbeiten selbständig, wenn sie sich einmal zusammengefunden haben.
+Are you preparing for a bachelor's or master's thesis or are you already working on one?
+Would you like to connect with like-minded people who are also working on such a project?
+Would you like a space where you can freely discuss the ups and downs that come with a lengthy writing project?
+If you are interested in receiving and giving constructive feedback, then one of the writing groups organized by the Schreibzentrum / Writing Center may be just right for you.
+The writing groups work independently once they have come together.

 Dozent/in: Micha Edlich, Dagmar Knorr